Jack Gilbert.

 The title poem is about two-thirds through the book.

-Gilbert (like the Nordic Skalds a millenium ago and unlike most poets today) uses strong nouns and adjectives while using weak verbs (most frequently is).
+Gilbert (like the Nordic Skalds a millennium ago and unlike most poets today) uses strong nouns and adjectives while using weak verbs (most frequently is).

 Links.